River Town: Two Years on the Yangtze: Style

 The author uses many Chinese terms (normally romanized) to refer to common things or people, to make them look more typical of Chinese culture.
 For instance, foreigners are often referred to as waiguoren, girls are called xiaojies, porters are called stick-stick soldiers (translated literally from the Sichuanese term 棒棒军 bàngbàngjūn), and so on.

 Each chapter includes a short annex which describes Fuling's most notable places in the present tense, whilst normal chapters are set in the past and use the past simple, present perfect and past perfect tenses.

 It is common to find excerpts from writing assignments given to Chinese students.
 Those short pieces and excerpts are pregnant with their stories, feelings and thoughts, that help the reader (as the author before) to discover hidden private stories about Chinese life.

-The goal of the book partly seems to be to recount the author's experience in Fuling, but mostly it seems to be aimed at telling the locals' stories inside the setting of the author's life in Fuling.
-Many stories are heavy with poignancy: for instance, the priest of the Fuling Catholic Church, 李海若 (Li Hǎiruò) has a beautiful innocence and a poignant past.
-Moving stories are also those of some of his students, who came from deprived peasant homes in Sichuan countryside and tried to deal with a tough schooling system.
+The book recounts the author's experience in Fuling and describes stories of Fuling residents, including the priest of the Fuling Catholic Church, 李海若 (Li Hǎiruò).
+His students came from deprived peasant homes in Sichuan countryside and tried to deal with a tough schooling system.
 Some of his students (mostly women) had abortions or committed suicide.
 The author manages to go over the "unemotional veneer" that the Chinese presented to the outside world and discover real China.

 Environment

 Fuling was very different from now in the two-year period 1996-1998.
-There were no streets and highways, and the life, the schooling system as well as the working conditions and salaries were worse than now.
 History also plays a role in the narrative, when Deng Xiaoping's death and the Handover of Hong Kong (1997) give the author the chance to exchange opinions with the locals and participate in the celebration of those events.